Metis (moon): Discovery and observations

 Metis was discovered in 1979 by Stephen P. Synnott in images taken by the Voyager 1 probe and was provisionally designated as S/1979 J 3.
-In 1983, it was officially named after the mythological Metis, a Titaness who was the first wife of Zeus (the Greek equivalent of Jupiter).
+In 1983, it was officially named after the mythological Metis, a Titaness who was the first wife of Zeus (the Greek prototype for the Roman god Jupiter) who between her and Zeus bore a daughter, Athena.
 The photographs taken by Voyager 1 showed Metis only as a dot, and hence knowledge about Metis was very limited until the arrival of the Galileo spacecraft.
 Galileo imaged almost all of the surface of Metis and put constraints on its composition by 1998.

-Although the Juno orbiter, which arrived at Jupiter in 2016, has a camera called JunoCam, it is almost entirely focused on observations of Jupiter itself.
-During close observations of Jupiter, it may capture some distant images of the innermost moons Metis and Adrastea.